Iteration Complexity and Finite-Time Efficiency of Adaptive Sampling Trust-Region Methods for Stochastic Derivative-Free Optimization: Introduction

-ASTRO-DF~\citep{shashaani2016astro,Sara2018ASTRO,ha2021improved} is a class of adaptive sampling trust-region optimization algorithms for derivative-free problems that deals with this challenge using an adaptive sampling strategy, hence using a random sample size $N(\BFX_k)$ that adapts to $\varepsilon_k$ and $\alpha_k$ at iteration $k$ to achieve convergence to a first-order stationary point almost surely.
+There is emerging evidence \citep{gratton2018complexity,maggiar2018derivative} that stochastic trust-region methods are effective at solving nonconvex SDFO, mainly due to their natural ability to self-tune step sizes and facility for curvature estimation.
+ASTRO-DF~\citep{shashaani2016astro,Sara2018ASTRO,ha2021improved} is a class of trust-region optimization algorithms suited for SDFO that deals with the challenge of choosing the right sample size using an adaptive sampling strategy.
+For a visited solution $\BFX_k$, using a random sample size $N(\BFX_k)$ that adapts to $\varepsilon_k$ and $\alpha_k$ at iteration $k$ can lead to convergence to a first-order stationary point almost surely.
+Given its versatile mechanics, guarantees in theory with little requirements, and promising results from straightforward implementation, ASTRO-DF is a favorable choice to tackle high-dimensional SDFO using new features.
+Therefore, this paper investigates the establishment of theoretical and finite-time efficiency properties of ASTRO-DF.